HsinChang/SuperLapinEditeur/README.md

 # SuperLapinEditeur
-This GitHub respository is secondary, Perforce is used for local version control.
+This GitHub respository is secondary, [Perforce](https://www.perforce.com/) was used for local version control.
 ## Controls
 The control of the game is only with your mouse, left click to make the rabbid jump, right click to let it shoot powerful bullets.
 ## Features